 The Pros and Cons of a Thrift Savings Plan Loan

-- Low-interest rate: The interest rate on Thrift Savings Plan loans is the same as the rate of return on the G Fund.
+The interest rate on Thrift Savings Plan loans is the same as the rate of return on the G Fund.
 This fund is one of the funds available to invest in through the Thrift Savings Plan and is made up of government securities.
-The G Fund and other Thrift Savings Plan funds are used to create the investment mixes for target date funds available to plan participants.
-The G Fund typically has a rate of return of less than 2 percent.
+The G Fund and other Thrift Savings Plan funds are used for the creation of investment mixes for target-date funds, available to plan participants.
+The G Fund typically has a rate of return of less than 2%.
 The rate used for a loan is the G Fund rate the day the loan is taken out.

-- Ability to make additional payments at any time: If you want to make an additional payment on your loan, you can do that with a loan repayment coupon available on the plan website.
+If you want to make an additional payment on your loan, you can do that with a loan repayment coupon available on the plan website.
 The coupon helps ensure that your payment is applied to your loan.
-If you pay off the extra principal in the early years of your loan, you can pay the loan off early or reamortize it to make smaller payments.
+If you pay off the extra principal in the early years of your loan, you can pay the loan off early or re-amortized it to make smaller payments.

 The negative implications of a TSP loan are considerable, and require as much—if not more—attention than the positives.

-- Short loan terms: The loan periods are relatively short.
-General purpose loans must be repaid within five years.
+The loan periods are relatively short.
+General-purpose loans must be repaid within five years.
 Residential loans must be paid off within 15 years.

 To reiterate, OPM recommends exhausting all other loan options before taking out a loan from a Thrift Savings Plan account.